mdeliw/chopdas/docs/source/maven.md

 </plugin>
 ```

-Using shade plugin to package in an uber-jar which consist of all dependencies and allows shading, i.e. renaming the packages of some dependencies.
+With shade plugin, package in an uber-jar to include all dependencies and optionally shade i.e. renaming the packages of some dependencies.

 ```xml
 <plugin>